University of Alcalá: Studium Generale

 On May 20, 1293, the king Sancho IV of Castile granted license to archbishop of Toledo.
 Gonzalo Pérez Gudiel to create a Studium Generale (as the university studies were then called through Europe) in Alcalá de Henares, "with the same frankness for teachers and students, which were granted to General Study of Valladolid".
 These studies, although quite modest, survived through time to link with the Cisneros refoundation.
 On July 17, 1459 Pope Pius II granted a bull, requested by the archbishop Alfonso Carrillo de Acuña, "for the erection of three Cathedras of Arts and Grammar in this study of Alcalá".
 These last chatedras, subsisting of that General Study of the 13th century, were integrated by Cisneros into the "new" university.

 University

 In 1499, Cardinal Cisneros founded a university in Alcalá de Henares.
 This university is known in historiography in different ways: Complutense University, Cisneriana University, University of Alcalá ... and reached, together with the University of Salamanca, a pre-eminent place among the Castilian universities during the Golden Age.
 However, it later entered a period of decline until in 1836 the government decreed its transfer to Madrid, renamed Central University of Madrid.
 This, in 1970, adopted the name of Complutense University of Madrid.
 The Complutense University of Madrid, in accordance with such historical trajectory, shows continuity with the university founded by Cisneros in 1499.

-Colegio Mayor de San Ildefonso

-From its founding in 1499 by Cardinal Cisneros, the Colegio Mayor de San Ildefonso functioned as the intellectual and symbolic center of the University of Alcalá, intended to cultivate Spain’s future scholars and administrators in theology, law, and governance.
-It quickly became the crown jewel of the Cisnerian system, both architecturally and institutionally, and served as a model for university reform throughout Spain.
-In 1666, it underwent a comprehensive institutional reorganization through the royal reform of the Colegio Mayor de San Ildefonso.